 You should live in halls.

-You love being surrounded by fellow students and enjoy the security and ideal locations that halls provide.
-All inclusive rents are another bonus!
+Whether it's on campus or rented privately, you love being surrounded by fellow students and enjoy the security and ideal location that halls provide.

 You should live in a shared house.